CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/rest-odata-api-documentation.md

         - Create an empty document by calling the end point /ProcessForce/CreatePickOrderForProductionIssue and /ProcessForce/CreatePickReceiptForProductionReceipt respectively using method "POST"
-        - Update the created document with necessary details using patch "calling the end point /ProcessForce/PickOrder(DocEntry) or /ProcessForce/PickReceipt(DocEntry)"
+        - Update the created document with necessary details using patch calling the end point /ProcessForce/PickOrder(DocEntry) or /ProcessForce/PickReceipt(DocEntry)

 - Create pick order for operation requires user to set operation details while creating document using the below request template